GetStream/stream-chat-swift/README.md

 ## Installation

-Stream Chat SDK consists of two frameworks: `StreamChatCore` and `StreamChat`.
+Stream Chat SDK consists of two frameworks: `StreamChat` and `StreamChatCore`

-- `StreamChatCore` — provide Stream Chat with models, presenters, notification manager and the client for requests and web socket events.
+- `StreamChat` — the full SDK library with all UI components.
+Styling and deep customizations are all supported out of the box.
-- `StreamChat` — depends on the first one and implements UI with customizable styles.
+- `StreamChatCore` — low-level library to use Stream Chat APIs.
+It includes models, presenters, notification manager and HTTP interface.

 ### CocoaPods